nst-sdc/Fix-Time/README.md

 This project is licensed under the MIT License.

 ### ⚡ If this repo helped you, consider giving it a ⭐ and sharing it with others!

+## Troubleshooting Common Issues

+### Appointment IDs Not Fetching

+If you're experiencing issues with appointments not appearing or appointment IDs not fetching correctly:

+1. **Environment Setup**
+   - Create a `.env` file in the server directory with these required variables:
+     ```
+     MONGODB_URI=mongodb://localhost:27017/fixtime
+     JWT_SECRET=your_jwt_secret_here
+     PORT=5001
+     ```
+   - Create a `.env` file in the client directory with:
+     ```
+     REACT_APP_API_URL=http://localhost:5001
+     ```

+2. **MongoDB Compatibility**
+   - This project now uses Mongoose 6.x (downgraded from 8.x) for better compatibility
+   - Make sure your MongoDB version is compatible (4.x or 5.x recommended)

+3. **Authentication Check**
+   - Verify you're properly logged in (check for token in localStorage)
+   - Try logging out and back in if appointments don't appear

+4. **Server Connection**
+   - Ensure the server is running on the correct port
+   - Check browser console for any connection errors

+5. **Data Integrity**
+   - If you still have issues, check MongoDB directly to see if appointments exist
+   - Verify appointment documents have the required fields (especially _id)